 Disc herniations often remain asymptomatic as the body heals the damaged disc through a process known as resorption.
 However, if a paracentral disc extrusion does touch a spinal nerve or the spinal cord, the following symptoms may be experienced:

 - Pain caused by inflammation at the site of the herniation

 - Pain that radiates along the length of the affected nerve

-- Tingling or numbness in the areas of the body innervated by the affected nerve
+- Tingling or numbness in the areas of the body affected by the pinched nerve

-- Weakness in the muscle groups innervated by the affected nerve
+- Weakness in the muscle groups affected by the compressed nerve

-If it is determined that your chronic symptoms are caused by a herniated disc, talk to your doctor about treatment options.
-In general, conservative treatment such as pain medication, exercise, behavior modification, or physical therapy can manage symptoms while resorption takes place.
-Occasionally, conservative treatment might prove ineffective.
-If chronic symptoms persist after several weeks or months, contact Laser Spine Institute to learn about our minimally invasive, outpatient procedures performed using advanced, endoscopic technology.
+If it is determined that your chronic symptoms are caused by a herniated disc, talk to your physician about treatment options.
+In general, conservative treatments such as pain medication, exercise, lifestyle changes or physical therapy can manage symptoms while resorption takes place.

 Occasionally, however, conservative treatment may prove ineffective after several months.
 If this is your situation, you may be a candidate for the minimally invasive spine surgery at Laser Spine Institute.
 These procedures offer several advantages over traditional open neck or back surgery, including a shorter recovery time^ and lower risk of complication.

 Depending on the severity of your condition, we offer minimally invasive decompression surgery and minimally invasive stabilization surgery.
 A decompression surgery, which is our most commonly used procedure, removes part of the damaged disc to relieve pressure on the spinal cord or pinched nerve, while a stabilization procedure replaces the damaged disc with an artificial one to regain stability in the spine.